AhbasShah/VirtualMachine/README.md

 <h2>What Do You Need?</h2>

--Microsoft Azure Cloud: This is where the virtual machine is hosted.
+- Microsoft Azure Cloud: This is where the virtual machine is hosted.
 The user interacts with this environment through the Azure portal.

--User's Local System: This refers to the user's computer, which is used to access the Azure portal and later connect to the deployed VM. completely reword this
+- User's Local System: This refers to the user's computer, which is used to access the Azure portal and later connect to the deployed VM. completely reword this

-<h2>Operating Systems Used </h2>
+<h2>Operating Systems That Can Use Virtual Machines </h2>

-- Windows Server 2022
+- macOS
-- Windows 10 (21H2)
+- Windows

-<h2>High-Level Deployment and Configuration Steps</h2>
+- Linux

-- Step 1
+<h2>Quick Steps</h2>

-- Step 2
+- Step 1- Access Azure Portal and Begin VM Setup
-- Step 3
+- Step 2- Basic VM Configuration
-- Step 4
+- Step 3- Review and Create VM

 <h2>Deployment and Configuration Steps</h2>